RhinoSecurityLabs/cloudgoat/scenarios/cicd/terraform/test/README.md

 # Testing

-## IMPORTANT
+## Profile

-Tests load the default profile, *not* the profile specified by the cloudgoat config file.

-Ensure the standard AWS environment variables are set correctly before running the tests here.
+Tests will run with the profile defined in config.yml in the root of this repo.
+This config file is set up when running `./cloudgoat.py config profile`.

 ## Running tests